UltramaticOrange/xkcd_news/README.md

 ## Formatting the HTML output:
 The default appearance of xkcd_news is ....... ugly.
 However, all HTML tags are given a class identifier so that they can be styled by CSS.
 To update the CSS styling, edit `template.html`.

-The class identfiers are as follows:
+The class identifiers are as follows:
 * `date` - The publish date
 * `wrapper` - A `<div>` tag that wraps an individual news story (image, headline, and summary text)
 * `title` - A `<div>` that contains the story headline